 There’s no need to overwrite.
-While this might be a symptom of a NaNoWriMo draft, there is no prize for putting in extra words you are just going to have to edit out later.
+While this might be a symptom of a NaNoWriMo draft, there is no prize for putting in extra words that add nothing to the sentence.
 Keep it simple.

 Example: The ambrosia of warming fragrances received me as I opened the door to the bakery.

 Ask: Would a normal person say this in real life?

 What are you really trying to say?
 “The place smelled like fresh-baked cookies” is a perfectly good line, and it isn’t going to elicit eye-rolling from your editor.